Ross Perot: 1996 presidential campaign

 Perot tried to keep his movement alive through the mid-1990s, continuing to speak about the increasing national debt.
 He was a prominent campaigner against NAFTA, and frequently claimed that American manufacturing jobs would go to Mexico.
 On November 10, 1993, Perot debated with then-Vice President Al Gore on the issue on Larry King Live with an audience of 16 million viewers.
 Perot's behavior during the debate was a source of mirth thereafter, including his repeated pleas to "let me finish" in his southern drawl.
 The debate was seen by many as effectively ending Perot's political career.
 Support for NAFTA went from 34% to 57%.

-In 1995, he founded the Reform Party and won their presidential nomination for the 1996 United States presidential election.
+In 1995, he founded the Reform Party, which focused on fiscal conservatism and electoral reform, and won their presidential nomination for the 1996 United States presidential election.
 His vice presidential running mate was Pat Choate.
-Because of the ballot access laws, he had to run as an Independent on many state ballots.
+Because of the ballot access laws, he had to run as an independent on many state ballots.
 Perot received 8% of the popular vote in 1996, lower than in the 1992 race, but still an unusually successful third-party showing by U.S. standards.
 He spent much less of his own money in this race than he had four years prior, and he also allowed other people to contribute to his campaign, unlike his prior race.
 One common explanation for the decline was Perot's exclusion from the presidential debates, based on the preferences of the Democratic and Republican party candidates.
-Jamie B. Raskin of Open Debates filed a lawsuit over Perot's exclusion years later.
+Law professor Jamie Raskin filed a lawsuit over Perot's exclusion years later.